WeirdMidas/AetherAtlas/README.md

 - powersave: based on balance mode, but with lower idle frequency
 - balance: smoother than the stock config with lower power consumption
-- performance: dynamic stune boost = 30 with no frequency limitation
+- performance: without limitations, seeks maximum performance to the detriment of an efficient "to-idle"
 - fast: providing stable performance capacity considering the TDP limitation of device chassis

 ```plain